khalido/khalido.org/_posts/2019-08-01-jupyterlab.md

 My collection of tips and tricks for using jupyter lab.

+## Install

 [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/) is already installed with [Anaconda](https://www.anaconda.com/distribution/), but if using miniconda install it by:

 `conda install -c conda-forge jupyterlab ipywidgets`

+To make plotly work with Jlab you need a bunch of extensions, so putting details here:

+`conda install -c plotly plotly`

 ## magic commands